frameworkjet/FrameworkJet/README.md

 - npm task "handlebars" used for precompilation of the handlebar templates
 - npm task "uglify" used for javascript minimization
 - npm task "less" used for the compilation of LESS to CSS
+- npm task "sass" used for the compilation of SASS to CSS
 - npm task "clean" used to clean the cache directory used by Twig *(php template engine)*

 # Server requirements